• Skip to primary navigation

 🍴 Recipe Tips

 Simmering: Like any good sauce or soup, the flavor develops over time.
-Make sure to simmer your sauce for at least 15 minutes so that some flavor can develop as the ingredients meld together in the pan. the longer the sauce simmers, the better the flavor which is why leftovers taste even better the next day.
+Make sure to simmer your sauce for at least 15 minutes so that some flavor can develop as the ingredients meld together in the pan.
+The longer the sauce simmers, the better the flavor which is why leftovers taste even better the next day.
 If possible, allow the sauce to simmer uncovered for up to an hour.

 Leftover Sauce?
-Use Store it away for later or use it in your favorite Italian soups, stews, or chili.
+Store it away for later or use it in your favorite Italian soups, stews, or chili.
 I like to use my leftover sauce by placing it into a pot of Poor Man's Beef Stew (in place of the tomato paste).
 It tastes delicious!

 This sauce tastes great with anything.
 From ravioli to spaghetti squash, baked spaghetti, and more.
 You'll be looking for all sorts of creative ways to use up this pasta sauce.